Martin Luther King Art Contest

 To honor the legacy of Dr. Martin Luther King, Jr. and raise awareness about his accomplishments, the City of Bowie Diversity Committee sponsors an annual art contest for Bowie students.
 The categories of the contest differ depending on the grade of the students, but all are intended to teach students about Dr. King’s legacy.
-The theme for the 2020 contest is "Lifting Our Voices for Freedom".
+The theme for the 2020 contest was "Lifting Our Voices for Freedom".